Aman7Raj/Aman7Raj/README.md

 # 💫 About Me:
-I am Aman Raj, Pre-Final Year CSE Student with a passion for Java programming, Data Science, and Web Development.
-Skilled in DSA, APIs, and full-stack technologies, with hands-on experience in building real-world projects and hackathon solutions.
-Enthusiastic about AI, Cloud Computing, and scalable tech innovations.
+I’m Aman Raj, a CSE student driven to solve real-world problems using code.
+Skilled in Java, Data Science, and full-stack development, I build scalable applications that go beyond theory—focusing on impact, innovation, and real users.
+Currently exploring AI, cloud computing, and startup-driven solutions.

 ## 🌐 Socials: